hestiacp/hestiacp-docs/web/docs/contributing/development.md

 ### Compile and install

 ::: info
-Use it only if you have Hestia already installed
+Use this only if you have Hestia already installed.
 :::

 ```bash